Primary Navigation Mobile

 Best for intuitive use

-This is a fairly new product from TomTom, and it is superb.
-The DriveSmart 76 MT-S gives you Europe maps; this has TomTom's most up-to-date world maps.
-A lot of the GO Discover's plus points are behind the screen, hidden from view but very noticeable.
-For example, the GO Discovery can use 5Ghz band Wi-Fi in order to hasten the updating.
+The DriveSmart 76 MT-S comes with free, frequently updated Euro maps pre-installed.
+Many of the GO Discover's plus points are behind the screen, hidden from view but very noticeable.
+For example, the GO Discovery can use 5Ghz band Wi-Fi to improve the speed of any updates.
 The GO Discover is very fast and responsive, too.

 Combined with the speedy upgrades, we really like how easy the whole interface is – it's simple and intuitive.
 You can choose between five, six, or seven-inch HD screens.
-We reckon the six-inch screen is the size to go for (priced above).
+We reckon the six-inch screen is the size to go for.
 On that model, you can enjoy the 3D buildings and clear lane guidance instructions.

 Pros